BioLockJ-Dev-Team/sheepdog_testing_suite/dependencies/README.md

 cp TEMPLATE_user.properties NOT_IN_GIT_user.properties
 ```

 Avoid adding information that is not already listed.
 If you need additional properties to make an _existing_ test work, that is a cue that something else is wrong.
 If you need additional properties to make a _new_ test work, then we need to add that to the TEMPLATE file.
-Individual tests should list (commendted out) what properties they need from their defaultProps files.
+Individual tests should list (commented out) what properties they need from their defaultProps files.

 ## Variables